kevindellapiazza/vat-compliance-monitor/README.md

 ## ✨ Key Features & Architectural Highlights

-1.  **100% Infrastructure as Code (IaC):** The entire cloud infrastructure—S3 buckets, DynamoDB tables, all three Lambda functions, IAM roles, and event triggers—is defined in a single `template.yaml` file.
+1.  **100% Infrastructure as Code (IaC):** The entire cloud infrastructure: S3 buckets, DynamoDB tables, all three Lambda functions, IAM roles, and event triggers, is defined in a single `template.yaml` file.
 The whole system can be reliably deployed in any AWS account with a single `sam deploy` command.

 2.  **Automated Preprocessing for "Dirty" PDFs:** The system solves the common problem of unreadable documents.
 A Docker-based Lambda function uses `ocrmypdf` to clean and apply a text layer to any incoming PDF, ensuring even scanned documents are machine-readable.